Protect the world’s peace. Donate to support Ukraine

 2. 'I Am Malala: The Girl Who Stood Up for Education and Was Shot by the Taliban' by Malala Yousafzai

-'I Am Malala' memoir is not just memories or thoughts, it's Malala's fight story for Pakistani women to have the right to education.
+The memoir 'I Am Malala' is not just memories or thoughts, it's Malala's fight story for Pakistani women to have the right to education.
 It covers the attempt on her life for her outspokenness and social activism.

-She never eased her resolve to advance education and give others power, even in the face of violence.
+She never eased her resolve to advance the rights of girls to attain the power that comes with an education, even in the face of violence.
 Her message and inspiring tale of bravery and tenacity is clear: Education has the capacity to confront deeply embedded social structures that oppress people.

 Similarities between the texts: